 Net patient service revenue is reported at the estimated realizable amounts from patients, third-party payors, and others for services rendered.
-During 2016 and 2015, approximately 49% and 48%, respectively, of net patient service revenue was received under the Medicare program, 12% from CareFirst Blue Cross Blue Shield, 33% and 34%, respectively, from contracts with other third parties, and 6% from other sources.
+During 2017 and 2016, approximately 52% and 49%, respectively, of net patient service revenue was received under the Medicare program; 12% and 13%, respectively, from CareFirst Blue Cross Blue Shield; 33% and 30%, respectively, from contracts with other third parties; and 3% and 8% from other sources.